 We always welcome contributions to this page and to the rest of the Zotero wiki (see Documentation to register for a wiki account).
 You can also join the Zotero Evangelists Google Group for more information.

-Note that some of the documentation listed below was written for older versions of Zotero and may not be completely accurate for Zotero 5.
+Note that most of the documentation listed below was written for older versions of Zotero and may not be completely accurate for Zotero 5.

 Extensive Institution Usage

-- Librarian and Professor Michael Witt of Purdue University provided us with this libguide.
-Has excellent video tutorials to get beginners familiar with Zotero and Zotero groups.
+- Purdue University; includes video tutorials to get beginners familiar with Zotero and Zotero groups.

-- An annotated Zotero Group Bibliography assignment by Brian Croxall.
+- Annotated Zotero Group Bibliography assignment by Brian Croxall (2010).